 The 2016 US election has many people thinking about third party candidates.
 Good news: philosophers and others have been sorting out the ethics and rationality of voting for awhile now.
-And this weekend, I’ll try to sort out my thoughts on third party voting with Kurt Jaros.
+I talk about the philosophy of third party voting with Kurt Jaros below:

 Is a third-party vote a wasted vote?
 People frequently claim — implicitly or explicitly — that it is.
 I will argue that it isn’t.
 Actually, voting third-party might be a solution to a long-standing problem.